 In the summer of 1758 a fort was constructed by General Forbes along the south side of the Juniata River in what was then Cumberland County in the Province of Pennsylvania.
-The fort was constructed near the trading post of Robert Ray and was initially named Fort Raystown.
+The fort was constructed near the trading post of John Ray, although it was never named Fort Raystown.
+The fort was referred to, in letters, as the 'fort near Raystown.'

 A letter from General John Forbes to William Denny, the Lieutenant-Governor of the Province of Pennsylvania, dated 22 October, 1758 at Raystown Camp included the following:

-The fort, therefore, was renamed at some time between 22 October, 1758 and 13 August, 1759 and given the new name of "Bedford" in honor of John Russell, the fourth Duke of Bedford.
+The fort, therefore, was named at some time after 22 October, but prior to December, 1758.
+It was given the new name of "Bedford" in honor of John Russell, the fourth Duke of Bedford.
 John Russell served as Secretary of State in Great Britain during the 1750s.
 It is believed by local historians that at some time in 1758 or 1759, following the naming of the fort, the Duke of Bedford sent one of his flags to the garrison out of gratitude.

 The image below is reproduced with the kind permission of representatives of the Fort Bedford Museum and Bedford Borough.